ChriZus/php-ebook/README.md

 >
 > For DRM (Digital Rights Management) eBooks, in some cases you could read metadata but not contents (like HTML files for EPUB).
 To use all features, you have to use a software to remove DRM before using this package.
 For EPUB, you can use [calibre](https://calibre-ebook.com/) with [DeDRM plugin](https://github.com/noDRM/DeDRM_tools), [this guide](https://www.epubor.com/calibre-drm-removal-plugins.html) can help you.

-## About

-This package was built for [`bookshelves-project/bookshelves`](https://github.com/bookshelves-project/bookshelves), a web app to handle eBooks.

 ## Requirements